 - Ask relevant questions so your audience has relevant options to act on.

-- Segment your list based on time zones, so customers receive messages at the right time.
+- Segment your list based on time zones so potential customers receive messages at the right time.

-- Categorize your list based on your different personas.
+- Categorize your list based on different personas.

 - Set up trigger emails based on lead behavior.